wikicrafter/Mytxt/nastk.md

 This is a high-level summary of how different protocols and technologies operate at each layer of the OSI model, and a network administrator should have a deep understanding of the protocols and technologies that are used in their network.

+___

+### Securing a network against threats such as hacking, malware, and viruses is a complex process that involves multiple layers of defense.
+Some steps that can be taken to secure a network include:
+* Firewall: A firewall is a device or software that controls access to a network.
+It can be configured to block incoming traffic from known malicious sources, and to allow traffic from trusted sources.
+* Network Segmentation: Network segmentation is the process of dividing a network into smaller segments, or subnets.
+This can help to limit the spread of malware or a hacker's access to the network.
+* Virtual Private Network (VPN): A VPN is a secure connection between two or more devices that is created over the internet.
+It can be used to allow remote employees to access a company's network securely.
+* Antivirus and Anti-malware software: Antivirus and anti-malware software should be installed on all devices that connect to the network, including servers, workstations, and mobile devices.
+These programs can detect and remove malware, viruses, and other malicious software.
+* Patch management: Regularly applying software updates and patches can help to close security vulnerabilities that are discovered in the software.
+* Access Control: Setting up an access control system such as a login/password to control access to the network, devices and resources.
+* Network monitoring: Regularly monitoring the network and devices can help to detect unusual activity or suspicious traffic.
+* Employee education: Training employees on security best practices and the importance of security can help to reduce the risk of human error, which can lead to security breaches.
+* Backups: Regularly backing up important data can help to minimize the impact of a security breach or other disaster.

+These are just a few examples of the steps that can be taken to secure a network against threats such as hacking, malware, and viruses.
+A network administrator should also stay current with the latest security threats, best practices and technologies to keep the network safe.

+It's important to note that securing a network is an ongoing process, as new threats and vulnerabilities are constantly being discovered.
+It's also important to have an incident response plan in case of a security incident.